recovery-flow/subscriptions-tracker/docs/web/docs/SubscriptionPlanDataRelationships.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSubscriptionTypeRelation
+### GetSubscriptionType

-`func (o *SubscriptionPlanDataRelationships) GetSubscriptionTypeRelation() Relationships`
+`func (o *SubscriptionPlanDataRelationships) GetSubscriptionType() Relationships`

-GetSubscriptionTypeRelation returns the SubscriptionTypeRelation field if non-nil, zero value otherwise.
+GetSubscriptionType returns the SubscriptionType field if non-nil, zero value otherwise.

-### GetSubscriptionTypeRelationOk
+### GetSubscriptionTypeOk

-`func (o *SubscriptionPlanDataRelationships) GetSubscriptionTypeRelationOk() (*Relationships, bool)`
+`func (o *SubscriptionPlanDataRelationships) GetSubscriptionTypeOk() (*Relationships, bool)`

-GetSubscriptionTypeRelationOk returns a tuple with the SubscriptionTypeRelation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetSubscriptionTypeOk returns a tuple with the SubscriptionType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSubscriptionTypeRelation
+### SetSubscriptionType

-`func (o *SubscriptionPlanDataRelationships) SetSubscriptionTypeRelation(v Relationships)`
+`func (o *SubscriptionPlanDataRelationships) SetSubscriptionType(v Relationships)`

-SetSubscriptionTypeRelation sets SubscriptionTypeRelation field to given value.
+SetSubscriptionType sets SubscriptionType field to given value.